 Is it safe to use obfuscated VPN servers?

 Yes, but obfuscation doesn’t guarantee 100% online privacy — you still need a VPN with advanced security features.
 Simply connect to an obfuscated VPN with AES 256-bit encryption to safeguard your data.
 You can further enhance your security with a reliable kill switch and a strict no-logs policy.
-Plus, using a VPN with obfuscation is legal almost everywhere, as long you do it for lawful purposes.
+Plus, using a VPN with obfuscation is legal almost everywhere, as long as you do it for lawful purposes.

 Can I make my traffic obfuscated with free VPNs?